BaukeWestendorp/bmdse/README.md

 ## Contributing

-Feel free to start an issue to discuss about missing features or found bugs, it's OSS after all!
+Feel free to open an issue to discuss about missing features or found bugs, it's OSS after all!